couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4500-replication.markdown

 This is best done right after the user has entered her name and password in your configuration UI.
 Because this example specified _permanent_ persistence, the credential store writes the password securely to the Keychain.
 From then on, NSURLConnection, Cocoa's underlying HTTP client engine, finds it when it needs to authenticate with that same server.

 The Keychain is a secure place to store secrets: it's encrypted with a key derived from the user's iOS passcode, and managed only by a single trusted OS process.
-But if you don’t want the password stored to disk, use `NSURLCredentialPersistenceForSession` instead.
-But then youneed to call the above code on every launch, begging the question of where you get the password from; the alternatives are generally less secure than the Keychain.
+If you don’t want the password stored to disk, use `NSURLCredentialPersistenceForSession`  for the persistence setting.
+But then you need to call the above code on every launch, begging the question of where you get the password from; the alternatives are generally less secure than the Keychain.

 **NOTE:** The OS is pretty picky about the parameters of the protection space.
 If they don’t match exactly—including the `port` and the `realm` string—the credentials won’t be used and the sync will fail with a 401 error.
 This is annoying to troubleshoot.
 In case of mysterious auth failures, double-check the all the credential's and protection space's spelling and port numbers!